The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Conclusion

 Our main findings show that:

-\begin{enumerate} \item Random Forest models outperform other machine learning models in predicting software refactoring. \item Process and ownership metrics seem to play a crucial role in the creation of better models, and \item Models, especially when built on top of heterogeneous projects, generalize well and achieve good performance. \end{enumerate}
+\begin{enumerate} \item Random Forest models outperform other ML models in predicting software refactoring; \item Process and ownership metrics seem to play a crucial role in the creation of better models; and \item Models trained with data from heterogeneous projects generalize better and achieve good performance. \end{enumerate}

-More importantly, this paper shows that \textbf{machine learning models can accurately model the refactoring recommendation problem}.
+More importantly, this paper shows that \textbf{ML algorithms can accurately model the refactoring recommendation problem}.
 We hope that this paper will pave the way for more data-driven refactoring recommendation tools.

+Given that we are more confident that ML models might provide accurate recommendations to developers, the next step of this research should work on devising and building the necessary tools to deploy and perform case studies on the efficiency of refactoring recommendation models in the wild.